Linux - Local & Remote Graphical and Text Mode Console

 - Log into a remote Linux system (graphical-mode login)

-You’ll often hear terms like “console”, “virtual terminal”, and “terminal emulator”.
-And it may be hard to understand why they are called this way.
-Nowadays, a “console” is just a screen where your operating system displays some text and where it allows you to log in or type commands.
-And a terminal emulator is nothing more than a graphical app that runs in a window and does a similar thing (shows you text output and allows you to type commands).
 These terms come from the old days of computing.
 Computers were incredibly expensive, so a university may have had a single one available for their entire building.
-But multiple people could connect to it and do their work by using physical devices that allowed them to type text and commands and also display on a screen what is currently happening.
+Multiple people could connect to it and do their work by using physical devices that allowed them to type text and commands and also display on a screen what is currently happening.
 These devices were consoles or terminals.
-So instead of buying 25 super expensive computers, you could have just one, but 25 people could use it, even at the same time.
+So instead of buying 25 super expensive computers, you could have just one that 25 people could use at the same time.

 Nowadays, consoles and terminals, in Linux, are usually things that exist in software, rather than hardware.
 For example: